-A numerical code point represents each character in character encoding systems like ASCII and Unicode.
+A numerical code point represents each character in Text to Octal Online character encoding systems like ASCII and Unicode.
 With its significantly larger character set than ASCII’s restricted 128 characters, Unicode is quickly replacing ASCII.

 The Octal Number System is a representative method for numbers in which the base is 8.
 It leaves just the digits 0 through 9 and the symbols 0 through 7 as the only potential values.
 The value of any digit may be represented by just three bits.
 Adding a 0o prefix or a 0o eight suffix denotes an octal number.

 Each digit’s position carries a value that is a power of 8.
 The value of an octal number is calculated by first multiplying each digit by the value assigned to the location in the number in which that digit occurs and then adding the resulting products.
 To that end, it is also a positional (or weighted) numbering system.

 The real benefit of the Octal number system is that it requires fewer digits than the Decimal and Hexadecimal systems.
 This means there are fewer calculations to make and fewer opportunities for mistakes to creep in.
 Translating between octal and binary is simple and requires only 3 bits to represent each binary digit.
 Octal numbers make input and output simpler to manage.